Spirit Airlines Baggage Fees & Policies 2023 | Thrifty Traveler

 Like all bags on Spirit flights, the bag may not exceed 40 pounds and the carry-on must fit in the overhead bin.

-The cost of a carry-on bag also depends on when you purchase it – the earlier you buy, the cheaper it will buy.
+The cost of a carry-on bag also depends on when you purchase it – the earlier you buy, the cheaper it will be.
 It's always cheapest to add your carry-on bag when you're checking out.
 After that, the costs increase.

 spirit carry-on bag

-And if you really fly Spirit a lot, you can bring a carry-on bag onboard for free with Spirit Gold Status – part of the airline's revamped Free Spirit program.
+But if you really fly Spirit a lot, you can bring a carry-on bag onboard for free with Spirit Gold Status – part of the airline's revamped Free Spirit program.

-Spirit Airlines Carry-On Size?
+Spirit Airlines Carry-On Size

-Spirit carry-ons must not exceed 22 x 18 x 10 inches in size – including handles and wheels – and must be able to fit into the overhead bin.
+Spirit carry-ons must not exceed 22 x 18 x 10 inches – including handles and wheels – and must be able to fit into the overhead bin.
 Spirit can require you to check your bag at the gate if it's too large, which could be pricey.

 The Spirit carry-on bag size policy mirrors that of other major airlines, meaning most regular carry-on bags will likely fit the Spirit size standards.

-Spirit Airlines Checked Bag Fees
+Spirit Airlines Checked Baggage

 How much is a checked bag on Spirit?
-Believe it or not, it's actually cheaper to check your luggage with Spirit Airlines than it is to carry it on in many cases.
+Believe it or not, it's actually cheaper to check your luggage with Spirit Airlines than it is to carry it on, in many cases.

 But it's important to know when is the best time to pay for your Spirit checked bag so you don't wind up paying too much.
 Just as with carry-on bags, Spirit Airlines checked bag fees vary depending on when you book them and the size of the bag.